luisaleitao/training-material/topics/introduction/tutorials/intro-NGS-analysis/tutorial.md

 has 11 mandatory fields.

 > ![](https://galaxyproject.github.io/training-material//topics/usegalaxy/images/bam_structure.png)
-> To understand more about the information present in SAM files look briefly at https://samtools.github.io/hts-specs/SAMv1.pdf
+> To understand more about the information present in SAM files look briefly in [here](https://samtools.github.io/hts-specs/SAMv1.pdf)
 > {: .comment}

 > ### :pencil2: Hands-on: Alignment to a reference genome